Work–life balance in South Korea: South Korean laws and policies regarding labor

-These changes can also be confirmed in the 2017 social survey results The number of respondents who said families took precedence over work increased from 11.9 percent in 2015 to 13.9 percent in 2017, while those who said work was priority dropped from 53.7 percent in 2015 to 43.1 percent in 2017.
+These changes can also be confirmed in the 2017 social survey results.
+The number of respondents who said families took precedence over work increased from 11.9 percent in 2015 to 13.9 percent in 2017, while those who said work was a priority dropped from 53.7 percent in 2015 to 43.1 percent in 2017.

-It is expected that the shorter working hours will improve the quality of life for workers with the aim of not only creating new jobs but also realizing Wara Valley, which means work-life balance.
+It is expected that the shorter working hours will improve the quality of life for workers with the aim of not only creating new jobs but also realizing Warabal, which means work-life balance.
 However, not everyone is welcoming the reduction of working hours, which values Warabal.
 Many companies are concerned about labor shortages, rising labor costs, worsening profitability and falling competitiveness due to shorter working hours.

 But recently, companies have been conducting in-house campaigns to implement warabels.
-LS Mirae Institute each conducted "Family Happiness Camp – Camp with Dad," a two-day waravel program involving employees and primary and secondary school children.
+LS Mirae Institute each conducted "Family Happiness Camp – Camp with Dad," a two-day warbal program involving employees and primary and secondary school children.
 The Family Happiness Camp is a program where all family members, including fathers, mothers and children, participate in, coaching each other on childcare and education, writing letters to each other, making crafts, enhancing family intimacy and building harmony.

 Work–life balance in South Korea (Warabal) is also closely related to various areas, such as women's jobs and child care.
 Women often have to quit their jobs if the work-life balance is not maintained.
-Therefore, policies for work-life balance include women's job policies and child care policies.
+Therefore, policies for work-life balance include women's job policies and childcare policies.
 As working mothers in Korea are suffering from child rearing and domestic labor while working, a vicious cycle of quitting their jobs or giving birth is taking place.
 According to the nation's women's participation in economic activities by age, with the exception of those under 0s and 60s and older, the employment rate of women in their 30s was the lowest at 60.1 percent, and the employment rate of women form M. Lowest in 30's and slowly recover.
 The reasons for career discontinuation are marriage (40.4%), pregnancy and childbirth (38.3%), family member Dol (12.9%), preschool child rearing (6.9%), and preschooler education (1.5%).